romikoops/polaris_clone/client/Style.md

 ## Use function to reduce repeated DOM element declaration

+Rather not have the factory, as long as there is absolutely no point in carrying over the repeated props.
+Decide case by case, but lean towards not doing it.

 `TextHeading` is used multiple times with only `text` as different property.

 `